 When you click on manage website, you can add a subpage, delete the website or move it to the backlog.
 With the backlog, you can hide content for now and quickly restore it in the future.
 During a meeting, you cannot access the backlog.

-Add Titles to your websites in your agenda to recognize the content quickly and easily.
+Add Agenda Item (Titles) to your websites in your agenda to recognise the content quickly and easily.

 3. How to use Notes to support your presentation